Find A Speaker or Advisor

 Building a Better Brand

-Too often, marketers focus on the tactics of brand building, rather than rooting their brands in marketing strategy.
-Brands are so much more than a list of creative decisions (color, font, logo, etc.) codified in a file managed by the legal department.
-In this presentation, Emory Professor Ryan Hamilton draws on his expertise in consumer psychology to argue that the best way to think of your brand is as a memory structure in the minds of your customers.
-As such, managing a brand is really about managing your customers’ memories.
-Using examples from a range of brands and a nice mix of psychology and practical guidance, Hamilton explores how memories are formed and reinforced, and how they can change over time.
+Often, marketers focus on the tactics of brand building rather than rooting their brands in marketing strategy.
+But, according to Goizueta Business School marketing professor Ryan Hamilton, brands are so much more than a list of creative decisions – like what colors, fonts and logos to use – that become codified in a file managed by the legal department.
+In this engaging presentation, Hamilton draws on his years of research on consumer psychology to argue that the best way to think of a brand is as a memory structure in the minds of customers.
+Using real-world examples from a range of brands as well as lessons from psychology research and practical guidance, Hamilton shows that managing a brand is really about managing customer memories.
+Attendees will learn how memories are formed and reinforced, how they can change over time, and how leaders can apply this knowledge to impactful and truly memorable brand building.

-Understanding human habits has wide application to businesses — by some estimates, as much as 45% of customers’ shopping is habitual — but also to personal improvement.
-In this highly relevant session, Emory professor Ryan Hamilton reveals that understanding how habits are formed and broken is interesting to everyone including marketers looking to change consumer behavior, managers looking to shake employees out of unhelpful behaviors, and ourselves when we try to figure out why it is so hard to make ourselves go to the gym in the morning.
-One of Hamilton’s most popular sessions, he draws on the latest psychological research and provides varied examples from consumer and non-consumer domains to illustrate key learnings and practical guidance.
+By some estimates, as much as 45% of customers’ shopping is habitual.
+How can understanding human habits apply to both business and personal improvement?
+According to Goizueta Business School marketing professor Ryan Hamilton, a working knowledge of how habits are formed and broken is highly relevant to many – including marketers looking to change consumer behavior, managers looking to shake employees out of unhelpful behaviors, and even ourselves when trying to figure out why it is so hard to go to the gym in the morning.
+In one of Hamilton’s most popular sessions, he will draw on the latest psychological research from consumer and non-consumer domains to provide audiences with various examples of the power of behavioral science.
+Illustrating key learnings on human habits and practical guidance from behavioral science, attendees will leave with immediately applicable strategies to leverage both into powerful marketing initiatives.

 "Wilson and Hamilton have given us a way of getting serious about growing our customer base and our brand.
 'The Growth Dilemma' provides a unique perspective on changing the way we see and understand customers.
 This is an invaluable read when you're in the thick of transforming a brand with history and legacy, and it provides critical insights for growth for any brand size."